Electroweak right-handed neutrino portal dark matter: Introduction

 The existence of non-baryonic dark matter (DM) is firmly established by a wide range of astrophysical and cosmological observations, yet its particle nature remains unknown.
 At the same time, the discovery of neutrino oscillations has demonstrated that neutrinos are massive and mix, providing clear evidence for physics beyond the Standard Model (SM).
 A natural question is whether the origin of neutrino masses and the nature of dark matter can be linked in a unified framework.

-From a theoretical perspective, the Type-I seesaw mechanism is the simplest realization of the effective Weinberg dimension-5 operator for the neutrino mass generation: light neutrino masses are generated by integrating out heavy right-handed Majorana neutrinos, which are singlets of the SM gauge group, without introducing additional $SU(2)_L$ multiplets.
+From a theoretical perspective, the Type-I seesaw mechanism~\cite{Minkowski:1977sc,Ramond:1979py,Gell-Mann:1979vob,Yanagida:1979as,Mohapatra:1979ia} is the simplest realization of the effective Weinberg dimension-5 operator for the neutrino mass generation: light neutrino masses are generated by integrating out heavy right-handed Majorana neutrinos, which are singlets of the SM gauge group, without introducing additional $SU(2)_L$ multiplets.
+The chargeless nature of heavy Majorana right-handed neutrinos allows for lepton number violation and provides a natural setting for leptogenesis, while at the same time these singlet fermions can serve as portals to dark sectors.
 In contrast, Type-II and Type-III seesaw mechanisms require an extra scalar $SU(2)_L$ triplet Higgs and a fermionic $SU(2)_L$ triplet, respectively.
-The chargeless nature of heavy Majorana right-handed neutrinos allows for lepton number violation and provides a natural setting for leptogenesis, while at the same time these singlet fermions can serve as portals to secluded dark sectors.

-If the Majorana masses of the right-handed neutrinos lie close to the electroweak scale, rather than at some extremely high energy scale, e.g., GUT scale as commonly studied, it is plausible that the origins of both the electroweak scale and the seesaw scale are interconnected.
-From an experimental standpoint, this mass range is particularly attractive: electroweak to TeV-scale right-handed neutrinos are potentially accessible at high energy colliders, and the corresponding signatures, such as displaced vertices and lepton number violation~\cite{CMS:2015qur,CMS:2018iaf,CMS:2018jxx,CMS:2022hvh,ATLAS:2023tkz,CMS:2024xdq,ATLAS:2024rzi}, as well as deviations from unitarity in the lepton mixing matrix~\cite{Kozynets:2024xgt}, can be probed in current and future facilities.
-Moreover, constraints on TeV-scale right-handed neutrinos are often less stringent than those on very light sterile neutrinos, which are tightly constrained by cosmology~\cite{Dolgov:2000jw,Zelko:2022tgf,Roach:2022lgo,Du:2025iow}, meson decays~\cite{NA62:2020mcv,NA62:2021bji,NA62:2025csa}, and precision low-energy experiments~\cite{Kollenberger:2024kfs,KATRIN:2025lph}.
-Electroweak scale implementations of the seesaw mechanism are therefore both theoretically motivated and experimentally testable.
+If the Majorana masses of the right-handed neutrinos lie close to the electroweak scale, rather than at some extremely high-energy scale, e.g., the GUT scale, it is plausible that the origins of both the electroweak scale and the seesaw scale are interconnected.
+From an experimental standpoint, this mass range is particularly attractive: electroweak to TeV scale right-handed neutrinos are potentially accessible at high-energy colliders, and the corresponding signatures, such as displaced vertices and lepton number violation~\cite{CMS:2015qur,CMS:2018iaf,CMS:2018jxx,CMS:2022hvh,ATLAS:2023tkz,CMS:2024xdq,ATLAS:2024rzi}, as well as deviations from unitarity in the lepton mixing matrix~\cite{Kozynets:2024xgt}, can be probed in current and future facilities.
+Moreover, constraints on TeV scale right-handed neutrinos are often less stringent than those on very light sterile neutrinos, which are tightly constrained by cosmology~\cite{Dolgov:2000jw,Zelko:2022tgf,Roach:2022lgo,Du:2025iow}, meson decays~\cite{NA62:2020mcv,NA62:2021bji,NA62:2025csa}, and precision low-energy experiments~\cite{Kollenberger:2024kfs,KATRIN:2025lph}.
+Electroweak scale implementations of the seesaw mechanism are therefore both theoretically well motivated and phenomenologically interesting.